Equity crowdfunding

 List your business on an authorised online platform and allow members of the public to buy shares in it.

-Equity crowdfunding can help your business raise funding from a number of investors, in a regulated way.
 You list on an online platform that allows investors and members of the public to buy shares in your business.

 An equity crowdfunding platform will assess your business, and the associated documentation you provide, to make sure it complies with its requirements.
-Some platforms will also help you choose the timeframe or amount of investment you ask for.

-Every crowdfunding platform is different.
-Some will manage your communication with shareholders, while others offer business advice.
 You should always speak to the platform about its services and specialties before you commit to listing.

 Regulations and tax incentives